y4m3/vscode-profile-kit/README.md

 - Set `workbench.colorTheme` in your profile settings or User settings
 - Browse themes: Command Palette → "Preferences: Color Theme"
 - Install theme extensions from the Marketplace as needed

+## Troubleshooting

+### `code` command not found

+- **VS Code**: Install CLI via Command Palette → "Shell Command: Install 'code' command in PATH"
+- **WSL**: The `code` command may not be available.
+Use manual extension installation or switch to native VS Code
+- **Cursor**: The `code` command is not available.
+Use VSIX file installation method (see Platform Differences)

+### Extension installation fails

+- Ensure you're using the correct profile name (case-sensitive)
+- Verify the profile exists in VS Code: Check bottom-left corner for profile name
+- For Cursor users: Use VSIX file installation method instead of `make install-extensions`
+- Check that `.build/<profile>-extensions.list` exists (run `make base` or `make role role=<name>` first)

+### Profile not found

+- Create the profile in VS Code UI first: Command Palette → "Profiles: Create Profile"
+- Ensure the profile name matches exactly (case-sensitive)
+- Switch to the profile before running `make install-extensions`

+### Python script execution errors

+- Verify Python 3.8+ is installed: `python --version` or `python3 --version`
+- Check script permissions: Scripts should be executable (`chmod +x scripts/*.py` on Unix)
+- For `typing_extensions` import warnings: Install with `pip install typing_extensions` (optional but recommended)
+- Ensure scripts are run from the repository root directory